Winter butchering means hard work

 February is nearly over already.
 We are happy to be done with our pork butchering for this winter.

-The next morning, we began working early to cut up the meat.
+The next morning we began working early to cut up the meat.
 Mose and Susan’s pig was cut up first.
 All the bones were cooked in the big kettle outside while the hams, pork chops and bacon were sliced, the sausage ground and lard rendered.
-Last of all, we made pon haus.
-We had 12 gallons of juice to make into pon haus.
+Last of all, we made pon hoss.
+We had 12 gallons of juice to make into pon hoss.

 Everyone came for breakfast.
 The girls and I made two big casseroles the night before.